-The larger PDP-11 models have 16-bit logical addresses and up to 4MB of memory with page size of 8KB.
+The larger PDP-11 models have 16-bit logical addresses (i.e., 64 KB) and up to 4MB of memory with page size of 8 KB.
+Note: Physical address space larger than logical space!
 There are two separate logical address spaces; one for instructions and one for data.
 The two page tables have eight entries, each controlling one of the eight frames per process.